skunkbandit/handyman-kpi-system/README.md

 - **Performance Dashboard**: Visual analytics of employee and team performance
 - **Comprehensive Reports**: Generate PDF and Excel reports for performance reviews and analysis
 - **Authentication System**: Secure login with role-based permissions and user management
+- **Multi-Database Support**: Works with SQLite, MySQL, and PostgreSQL

 ## Technical Stack